harbour/core/README.md

    - `HB_COMPILER_VER=[<ver>]`

      Set C compiler version.
-This is used with win/msvc*, win/mingw*, win/pocc* and cygwin/gcc targets currently.
+This is used with clang*, msvc*, mingw*, pocc* and cygwin/gcc targets currently.
      `<ver>` format:

          <15><00> = <major><minor>

+         F.e.:
+         - mingw/gcc: 0501 for 5.1.x
+         - clang: 0306 for 3.6.x
-         F.e. mingw: 0501 for 5.1.x, msvc: 1900 for 19.00.x
+         - msvc: 1900 for 19.00.x

      Default: filled by compiler auto-detection or empty